I still remember my first visit for a weekend in Porto, Portugal, situated in the northern part of the country.

 - How to Get Around in Porto

 - 5 Top Things to Do During a Weekend in Porto

 How to get to Porto

-Most travellers arriving into the city of Porto will most likely be doing so by air and landing at Porto’s Francisco Sá Carneiro International Airport.
+Most travellers arriving in the city of Porto will most likely be doing so by air and landing at Porto’s Francisco Sá Carneiro International Airport.
 Porto receives not only domestic and European flights but also many International flights too, making air travel the most accessible way to get to Porto.

-If you happen to be arriving at Lisbon first, then you may also consider taking the train from Lisbon to Porto.
+If you happen to be arriving in Lisbon first, then you may also consider taking the train from Lisbon to Porto.
 While you could also fly between the two cities, the quickest train takes around 3 hours, making it a fast, cheap and comfortable way to travel between Portugal’s two largest cities.

 Read our Travel Guide to Lisbon here.